ekuester/Show-Image-FullScreen/README.md

 Show Images of different kind under OSX

-Show the images in an image view optionally on full screen ( relatively spartan but working )
+Show the images in an NSImageView optionally on full screen ( relatively spartan but working )

 The program was written in Swift version 2.2 for Mac OS X.